Skip to main content

 But the panic lingered, Bardon said, because the doors wouldn’t open.

-Then the doors opened and people spilled out into the street.
-Kimball, Bardon and other riders described a strong burning smell coming from the train.
+Then the doors opened and people spilled onto the street.
+Kimball, Bardon, and other riders (opens in new tab) described a strong burning smell coming from the train.

-Baron said she saw the train operator exit the train, also looking panicked.
+Baron said she saw the operator exit the train, also looking panicked.

 “All she was saying was, ‘I tried to brake, I couldn’t brake,’ and she kept repeating that,” Bardon told The Standard, noting that the situation could have been much worse.

 The train later moved to the next station on the line for inspection.
-Some riders walked there to wait for the next train, including Bardon.
+Some riders, including Bardon, walked there to wait for the next train.
 Kimball opted to take an N train back to Cole Valley to work from home.

-So what went wrong this morning?
-Muni has opened an investigation and said in a statement that their preliminary review “indicates that the vehicle is mechanically sound and operating properly.”
+So what went wrong?
+Muni has opened an investigation and said that a preliminary review “indicates that the vehicle is mechanically sound and operating properly.”

 “We are continuing to investigate the circumstances of the incident and will take any appropriate corrective actions to ensure the continued safety and reliability of our system,” officials stated, adding that they “[have] not received any reports of injuries.”

 Kimball and Bardon both said they hit their heads.
-Bardon said that her neck hurts from the abrupt whipping around, and she scratched her hand when she and fellow riders toppled over each other.
-She also saw an elderly woman who’d been knocked down, but doesn’t know how she’s doing.
+Bardon said her neck hurts from the abrupt whipping, and she scratched her hand when she and fellow riders toppled over one another.
+She said she saw an elderly woman who’d been knocked down.

 “It would just be nice to hear about it from Muni and understand what went on — is this a fluke thing?
 Is there something wrong with the tracks?”
 Kimball said.
 “Since this is our normal commute, it might be a topic of conversation on the train tomorrow morning.”